 In a communication dated 18 May 2021, referred to as "Business Taxation for the 21st Century"1, the European Commission announced a tax reform project aimed at pursuing an international tax transformation, in consistency with the reflections undertaken at the Organisation for Economic Cooperation and Development ("OECD") level.
-One of the projects announced by the European Commission would be the release of a draft proposal setting out union rules to neutralise the misuse of shell entities for tax purposes, the anti-tax avoidance Directive 3 ("ATAD 3").
+One of the projects announced by the European Commission was the release of a draft proposal setting out union rules to neutralise the misuse of shell entities for tax purposes, so called anti-tax avoidance Directive 3 ("ATAD 3").
 In this respect, the European Commission has published its draft Directive on 22 December 2021.

-According to the European Commission, despite all recently introduced anti-tax avoidance rules at EU and internal level, shell companies could still be used for improper purposes, such as aggressive tax planning, tax evasion or money laundering.
-The objective of the proposal is therefore to define common tax related substance requirements to be met for entities operating within the European Union ("EU").
+According to the European Commission, despite all recently introduced anti-tax avoidance rules at European Union ("EU") and internal level, shell companies could still be used for improper purposes, such as aggressive tax planning, tax evasion or money laundering.
+The objective of the proposal is therefore to define common tax related substance requirements to be met for entities operating within the EU.

 EU companies may therefore be required to provide the tax administration with the necessary information to determine whether they have a substantial presence and a real economic activity.
 In the case where a company does not comply with these substance requirements, the tax administration may have the possibility to deny tax advantages linked to the misuse of qualifying shell companies.

 Once adopted, this proposed Directive should be transposed into national law by the Member States before 30 June 2023 to come into effect from 1 January 2024.
 Given the European Commission’s packed legislative agenda for 2022, and the significant time required to consider the international tax reforms proposed by the OECD Inclusive Framework, this appears to be an ambitious timeline.

 How can we help?